-- First, identify any additional team members you would need to involve to change how anemia is managed before elective surgery, and confirm that stakeholders and the institution support your effort. - Second, to assess your baseline performance, ask clinical staff from key surgical specialties how anemia is managed in preoperative patients.
+• First, identify any additional team members you would need to involve to change how anemia is managed

+- Second, to assess your baseline performance, ask clinical staff from key surgical specialties how anemia is managed in preoperative patients.
 Acquire data by searching for elective surgery patients who required transfusion, or whose last pre-hospitalization tests revealed anemia, and reviewing some of their charts to see if anemia was recognized, diagnosed and treated before surgery was scheduled. - Third, decide on best practices for preoperative anemia intervention (this may include a flowchart defining anemia evaluation and when to refer), and choose metrics and a data collection plan around these practices (e.g. process measures like % of eligible patients who have preoperative CBCs, or percent of patients with Hb values below a threshold who receive an intervention before surgery, or outcome measures, like % of elective surgery patients [or % of those who were anemic on preoperative testing] who require transfusion). - Fourth, consider clinic workflows and design an intervention.
 Options could include a checklist, CPOE best practice alerts or templated preoperative evaluation notes or paper forms that prompt anemia evaluations.
 You will likely want to focus on a well-defined population with a common preoperative workflow and an anticipated blood loss of 500 mL or more, e.g. elective major joint arthroplasty.
 Once your intervention has been vetted by stakeholders and piloted on a small scale, proceed with full implementation and monitor the results.
 Then consider applying your protocol to other surgical populations with a high anticipated blood loss.

-Intervention 5: Reduce Blood Loss Due to Phlebotomy
+Intervention 5: Reduce Blood Loss Due to Phlebotomy53